pippim/pippim.github.io/programs/mserve.md

 <a id="hdr8"></a>
 <div class="hdr-bar">  <a href="#">Top</a>  <a href="#hdr7">ToS</a>  <a href="#hdr2">ToC</a>  <a href="#hdr9">Skip</a></div>

-# Reopen Windows on Same Monitor with Same Size
+# Reopen Windows at Same Location

 Here is how mserve remembers and restores window positions and sizes: